mmxw/interview-prep/js-fundamentals.md

+*currently solved:* 1, 2, 5, 7, 10, 13, 28, 29

 1. **Explain event delegation.**
 Attaching event listeners to parent node, instead of every child, present or newly created, is event delegation.
-It makes use of event bubbling, where the event on a child bubbles up to the parent.
+It makes use of event bubbling (*see 18 & 19 for event bubbling and capturing*), where the event on a child bubbles up to the parent.
 So instead of adding an event listener to a child, and adding one every time a new child is added, we add the listener on parent. example from [this blog post](https://davidwalsh.name/event-delegate):
     ```html
     <ul id="parent-list">